evaebaide/plotly_Biodiversity/README.md

-# Plot.ly - Belly Button Biodiversity
+# Plotly - Belly Button Biodiversity
 # Plotly.js

 Use potly.js to build interactive charts for a dashboard.